 Types of buildings Accessible areas 8.
 Cinemas, theatres, concert halls, stadia or other places of public resort where permanent seating arrangement is provided.
 All areas intended for access by employees or public.
-Schools, colleges, universities or institutions of learning.
+9. Schools, colleges, universities or institutions of learning.
 All areas intended for access by staff, students or public.
 10. Hostels, halls of residence or dormitories.
 All areas intended for access by staff, students or public.
 11. Sports complexes and public swimming pools.
 All areas intended for public access.
 12. Restaurants and eating establishments.
 All areas intended for access by employees or public.
 13. Markets and hawker or food centres.
 All areas intended for public access.
-14. Hospitals, clinics, dispensaries, nursing homes, homes for the aged and welfare homes.
+Hospitals, clinics, dispensaries, nursing homes, homes for the aged and welfare homes.
 All areas intended for access by staff, patients, inmates or public.
 15. Factories, workshops and industrial buildings 5-storeys and above.
 All areas intended for access by employees or public.
-16. Transport interchanges and passenger terminals.
+Transport stations, interchanges, passenger terminals and administration buildings in depots.
 All areas intended for access by employees or public.
+17. Vehicle parks (surface parking or vehicle parking buildings).
+Prescribed areas.